Alaska Native Studies Classes

 CRN Section Instructor Dates Open Seats

-Introduces reading and writing Ahtna for students with oral proficiency in the Ahtna language.
-Students will be introduced to alphabet and phonetic classification, dialects, orthography and a history of the Ahtna writing system.
+Enhances reading and writing in an Alaska Native language for students with oral proficiency in the Alaska Native language.
+Introduces alphabet and phonetic classification, dialects, and a history of the selected Alaska Native language writing system.
 Enhances cross-cultural perspectives.
-Registration Restrictions: Students should have taken a minimum of one semester of Ahtna before they enroll in this class, or have fluency in Ahtna or instructor permission.
+Registration Restrictions: Fluency in Alaska Native language and instructor approval required.
+Must be same language as AKNS A101C.

 (Click on an individual CRN for more information on each offering)